 - New workflow option for a reminder email “X” hours after the first email

-Once again, the message was clear: if there are things you want to see in Dynamics GP that aren’t there, go to Microsoft Connect and vote or put in new suggestions!
+Once again, the message was clear: if there are things you want to see in Dynamics GP that aren’t there, go to Microsoft Connect (link removed, no longer valid) and vote or put in new suggestions!

 After the opening session, there was some Expo hall time and a mix and mingle with cocktails and light food options.
 It was fun catching up with colleagues I only see a couple of times a year, as well as meeting new folks or those who I only have known via twitter!